freesewing/markdown/dev/tutorials/pattern-design/completing-your-pattern/en.md

 ###### The point of (non) complete patterns

 Users can set the `complete` setting to `false`.
-When that's the case, you should draft a base outline of the pattern, rather than a fully detailed pattern.i
+When that's the case, you should draft a base outline of the pattern, rather than a fully detailed pattern.

 This has different uses, such as generating patterns to be cut out with a laser cutter.